juju/docs/src/en/charms-offline-strategies.md

 The de-facto forward proxy solution on Ubuntu is [`squid`][upstream-squid].

-Juju uses variables `http-proxy` and `https-proxy` to denote these proxies.
+Juju uses options `http-proxy` and `https-proxy` to denote these proxies.

 ### No HTTP/S proxy

 When an HTTP/S proxy is configured there may be destinations that should be excluded from using it.

-Juju uses variable `no-proxy` to represent these destinations.
+Juju uses option `no-proxy` to represent these destinations.

 In general, all instances within a cloud should be able to communicate directly with one another.
 It may, or it may not, be necessary to express this via the